mounirbs/django-azure-auth-ms-fabric/README.md

 - If using Apache Livy 0.8, consider running some java_import before running any Spark code.
 See: [https://github.com/mounirbs/spark-livy/blob/main/python/livy/init_java_gateway.py#L11](https://github.com/mounirbs/spark-livy/blob/main/python/livy/init_java_gateway.py#L11)
 - Both ttl and idleTimeout seems not working properly in Fabric/Apache Livy.
 For Apache Livy, the binaries from https://livy.apache.org/download/ where used.
 Maybe the binaries are not reflecting the code on the Apache Livy master branch: [https://livy.incubator.apache.org/docs/latest/rest-api.html](https://github.com/apache/incubator-livy/blob/master/docs/rest-api.md).
 Without using these parameters, the session does not timeout.
 - The code is not production ready, since it's not handling fully all the required exceptions.
 This is only a proof-of-concept!
-- Installing packages in Fabric:
+- Installing packages when using Livy/Fabric:
-    - From the environment running all the sessions (can be managed on Fabric side).
+    - Option 1 (*Fabric only*): On a Fabric environment and by specify the environment ID in the Spark configuration using the LIVY_SPARK_CONF environment variable, for example:
+      ```json
+      {"spark.fabric.environmentDetails" : "{\"id\": \"My_EnvironmentID\"}"}
+      ```
+      *Starting sessions will not benefit from the fast startup experience of the Starter Pool, but will use the environment ID specified in the Spark configuration.*
+    - Option 2 (*Fabric only*): Using a default Environment in the default Pool(Starter or Custom), you can add the Python packages to the environment using the Fabric UI.
+The packages will be available in all sessions that use this default environment. *Starting sessions will not benefit from the fast startup experience of the Starter Pool, but will use the environment ID specified in the Spark configuration.*
-    - From the session: using the LIVY_SPARK_DEPENDENCIES environment variable, a list of comma separated absolute paths to the Python packages to be used in the Spark session.
+    - Option 3 (*Apache Livy/Fabric*): From the session: using the LIVY_SPARK_DEPENDENCIES environment variable (for the Livy pyFiles configuration), a list of comma separated absolute paths to the Python packages to be used in the Spark session.
+    *Starting sessions will not benefit from the fast startup experience of the Starter Pool, but will use the environment ID specified in the Spark configuration.*
+    - Option 4 (*Apache Livy/Fabric*): Directly from a session that benefits from the fast startup experience of the Starter Pool and by running:
+      ```python
+      import subprocess
+      # If mypackage is on PyPi
+      print(subprocess.check_output(["pip", "install", "mypackage"]))

+      # If mypackage is on a wheel file on Fabric
+      from notebookutils import mssparkutils
+      mssparkutils.fs.mount("abfss://...adfs_path../Files/packages/", "/packages")

+      # This will return an absolute path to the mounted package folder (/synfs/notebook/xxx-yyy-zzz/packages)
+      print(subprocess.check_output(["pip", "install", "/synfs/notebook/xxx-yyy-zzz/packages/mypackage-0.1.0-py3-none-any.whl"]))

+      # Check installed packages
+      print(subprocess.check_output(["pip", "list"]).decode("utf-8"))
+      ```
+      *Note: installing packages directly on a session may install the package only on the driver and not on executors.
+The best way to install packages properly is to do it before the session starts (option 1,2,3)*

 ## Reference
 - [https://learn.microsoft.com/en-us/fabric/data-engineering/get-started-api-livy-session](https://learn.microsoft.com/en-us/fabric/data-engineering/get-started-api-livy-session)